64kramsystem/personal_notes/topics/windows.md

 ### Symlinks/Junctions

+WATCH OUT!!:

-WATCH OUT!!
-In order to create Windows junctions in the host from WSL, use `cmd.exe /c mklink` in an Admin WSL session (don't forget to quote!); any other approach fails in inconsistent and confusing ways.
+- In order to create Windows junctions in the host from WSL, use `cmd.exe /c mklink` in an Admin WSL session (don't forget to quote!); any other approach fails in inconsistent and confusing ways.
+- `mklink.exe` doesn't exist; `mklink` is a built-in command!!

 In order rebuild symlinks, run: